 6 minute read

-How to run a Route Sharding in the same OpenShift nodes in a On-premise installation (UPI or IPI)?
-What are the steps for configuring it?
+How to run a Route Sharding on the same OpenShift nodes in an on-premise installation (UPI or IPI)?
+What are the steps to configure it?

 Let’s dig in!